Gab0/auto-gromacs/docs/dev-notes.md

 ## 1. Introduction
-This is a library/module which acts as a wrapper around the commandline tools of [Gromacs](http://www.gromacs.org).
+- This is a library/module which acts as a wrapper around the commandline tools of [Gromacs](http://www.gromacs.org).
+- The main purpose of this library is to automate the tasks with least or no programming experience.
-The purpose of this tool is to make the usage of the tool more interactive for the beginers.
+- The library makes the usage of the tool gromacs tool more interactive for the beginers.
-This is one of the modules of the drug discovery tools automation pipeline [rsquarelabs-core](https://github.com/rsquarelabs/rsquarelabs-core) by [rsquarelabs.org](http://rsquarelabs.org).
+- This is one of the modules of the drug discovery tools automation pipeline [rsquarelabs-core](https://github.com/rsquarelabs/rsquarelabs-core) by [rsquarelabs.org](http://rsquarelabs.org).
-The library contains the presets of the protocols based on the gromacs tutorials by written [Justin A. Lemkul, Ph.Dl](http://www.bevanlab.biochem.vt.edu/Pages/Personal/justin/gmx-tutorials/).
+- The library contains the presets of the protocols based on the gromacs tutorials by written [Justin A. Lemkul, Ph.D](http://www.bevanlab.biochem.vt.edu/Pages/Personal/justin/gmx-tutorials/).
-The library is programmable - well documented enough to write custom protocols, with no or least experience too.
+- The library is programmable - well documented enough to write custom protocols, with no or least experience.

-The main purpose of this library is to automate the tasks with least or no programming experience.
+## 2. Features
+1. Automate the tasks
+2. Presets of most used protocols
+3. Protocol Customisation ()
+4. Notification by email once the task is done.

 ## 2.Protocols (PT)
 1. Protein Minimisation(P-M)